liunicholas6/liunicholas6/README.md

 ## About Me ##

 I'm Nicholas Liu.
-I am a sophomore at the University of Pennsylvania, where I am working towards a Bachelor of Science in Computer Science.
+I am a rising senior at the University of Pennsylvania, where I am working towards a Bachelor of Science in Computer Science.

 ## Skills ##
 ### Programming Languages ###